 - Meats may be roasted directly on the Bi-Level Cooking Rack or in a shallow roasting pan placed on the rack, on the turntable.
-When using the Bi-Level Cooking Rack, please check your cookbook for information on proper use. - Less tender cuts of beef can be roasted and tenderized using oven cooking bags. - When baking, check for doneness after cooking time is up.
+When using the Bi-Level Cooking Rack, please check your Cookbook for information on proper use. - 2.
+Less tender cuts of beef can be roasted and tenderized using oven cooking bags. - 3.
+When baking, check for doneness after cooking time is up.
 If not completely done, let stand in oven for a few minutes to complete cooking.

-NOTE: During combination baking, some baking utensils may cause arcing when they come in contact with the oven walls or metal accessory racks.
+NOTE: During combination baking, some baking utensils may cause arcing when they come in contact with the turntable, oven walls or metal accessory racks.
 Arcing is a discharge of electricity that occurs when microwaves come in contact with metal.
-If arcing occurs, place a heatproof dish between the pan and the Bi-Level Cooking Rack.
-If arcing occurs with other baking utensils, stop using them for combination cooking.
+If arcing occurs, place a heatproof dish between the pan and the turntable or Bi-Level Cooking Rack.
+If arcing occurs with other baking utensils, discontinue their use for combination cooking.

-Combination high and low cooking
+Combination HI and LO cooking

-COMBI HIGH lets you cook with microwaves for 8 seconds and convection for 14 seconds at 375°F. COMBI LOW lets you cook with microwaves for 8 seconds and convection for 14 seconds at 350°F.
+COMBI HI lets you cook with microwaves for 8 seconds and convection for 14 seconds at 375°F.

+COMBI LO lets you cook with microwaves for 8 seconds and convection for 14 seconds at 350°F.